materialscloud-org/big-map-archive/README.md

 Users are not allowed to manage community membership.

-Any users who attempt the following should get permission denied (status code: 403):
+Any users who attempt the following should get permission denied:
 - adding a group as a community member (POST, /api/communities/<community_id>/members)
 - inviting users to join a community (POST, /api/communities/<community_id>/invitations)
 - removing members from a community (DELETE, /api/communities/<community_id>/members)